lucasmenendez/groth16-sp1-verifier/README.md

 # SP1 Groth16 Verifier

+Basic Groth16 SnarkJS verifier compatible with SP1.
+It uses [arkworks-rs/groth16](https://github.com/arkworks-rs/groth16).

-This prject has been developed with the [SP1](https://github.com/succinctlabs/sp1) template for creating an end-to-end project that can generate a proof of any RISC-V program.
+This project has been developed with the [SP1](https://github.com/succinctlabs/sp1) template for creating an end-to-end project that can generate a proof of any RISC-V program.

 ## Requirements